Switchboard: 01305 251150

 Having a Flexible Sigmoidoscopy

-During the investigation, your bowel will be gently expanded with carbon dioxide gas which we encourage you to pass while the investigation is going on.
-Because of this and because your bowel is not straight, the procedure may cause a little discomfort.
+During the investigation, your bowel will be gently expanded with carbon dioxide gas or water.
+Because your bowel is not straight, this stretching of the bowel during procedure may cause a little discomfort.

-The procedure usually takes 10-15 minutes, although you should expect to be in the hospital for at least two hours.
+The procedure usually takes 10-15 minutes, although you may be in the hospital for about two hours.

 Why do I need a flexible sigmoidoscopy?